 Instead of showing the gangsters meeting in a dark alley and talking about rubbing, they do that right in a dinner in daylight with regular clothes.
 In the dialogue, the husband tells the story about a new kind of gangster that use their phone to pretend it’s a gun.
 That’s what Tarantino is saying about his film – I’m going to create a new kind of gangster for the cinema.

-The opening of Donnie Darko starts with dark lighting that tells us it’s going to be a dark film.
+The opening of Donnie Darko starts with a dark lighting that tells us it’s going to be a dark film.
 We see a young boy lying on a mountain that seems to be in the middle of nowhere.
 The boy starts laughing, and we can understand that this is a weird film about a weird boy.
 The boy rides back home to his typical family.

-Now, The Pulp Fiction opening is just “talking heads,” and nothing happens, and when something already happens, we cut to the title, but this is all point of the film, and Tarantino, being a skilful writer, can pull it off easily.
+Now, The Pulp Fiction opening is just “talking heads,” and nothing happens, and when something already happens, we cut to the title, but this is all point of the film, and Tarantino, being a skilful writer, can pull it off quickly.
 One of the reasons he is pulling it off is the following law about dialogue in act 1: If you use dialogue to deliver information at the exposition, make sure you have something powerful to compensate.
 In Pulp Fiction, it’s the fact that we hear two gangsters talk about expanding their rubbery “business,” and they don’t follow any of the genre rules about gangsters in films.
 Another good lesson you can learn from this opening is that if you decide to introduce us to your characters by making them talk, make sure they have something interesting to talk about, and, if possible – a conflict.

 The second act is the most challenging act to write in the script.
 This act will tell us the consequences of the turning point and how the hero will deal with them.
 All of the hero’s world has changed, and now he will have to fix it by the time the film ends.
 The hero shouldn’t go right away to fix the problem.
 He will start by learning how to adjust to the new life first, understand what’s just happened.
 Only after he deals with the problem he can start taking action.